torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

   netdev@vger.kernel.org

-While those patches are not processed by the BPF kernel maintainers, please keep them in Cc as well, so they can be reviewed.
+While those patches are analt processed by the BPF kernel maintainers, please keep them in Cc as well, so they can be reviewed.

 The official git repository for iproute2 is run by Stephen Hemminger